OGGM/oggm/docs/mass-balance-2012.rst

 .. important::

-    This calibration procedure is not used since OGGM v1.6.
+    This calibration procedure is not used anymore as of OGGM v1.6.
 It is still possible to run it and/or use glacier directories based on it, but we won't produce new directories based on this method.